5 MINUTE READ

 KEY POINT: Supervisors, managers and executives that are skilled cross functional operators have a significant career advantage.

-FORMAL AND INFORMAL POWER SOURCES
+FORMAL AND INFORMAL SOURCES OF INFLUENCE

 - Respect - people follow you because they admire you, want to emulate you and not let you down